Managing Your Imports: Brokerage Choices and FedEx Ship Manager®

 - Fill out the customs and regulatory agency documents online and standardize your import shipping process — saving time and resources.

 - Choose your preferred shipping method to control costs and speed of delivery, and avoid customs delays by ensuring that your import shipping labels are filled out in English with correct information.

-- Share labels and customs documents with your vendors to include in your shipment and allow them to edit information at your discretion — all without ever having to share your FedEx account information.
+- Share labels and customs documents to be included in your shipment with your suppliers and allow them to edit information at your discretion — all without ever having to share your FedEx account information.

-The cost of import shipping is determined by the purchase or sale agreement established between you and your vendor.
+The cost of import shipping is determined by the purchase or sale agreement established between you and your supplier.

 - Transportation costs based on your choice of carrier, your chosen service level (speed of movement), and any duties or taxes you agree to pay will all contribute to the total cost of import shipping.

 - Duties and taxes can be estimated in advance to help you determine overall costs.

 - Duty and tax amounts vary, based on the product you’re importing, and directly relate to the Harmonized Tariff Schedule (HTS) code that aligns with the product.
 Identifying the correct HTS code prior to shipping will ensure a more accurate cost estimate.

 - Work with your carrier to implement favorable import pricing for your transportation charges.